 The Hypersonic Tunnel for Educational and Research Purposes (HyperTERP) originally started life as a shock tube built by an intrepid group of undergraduate honors students as a class project.
-It is currently being converted into a reflected shock tunnel equipped with a Mach 6 free-jet nozzle.
-Run in tailored-interface mode, it will be capable of reservoir temperatures and pressures up to approximately 1500 K and 25 atmospheres.
-Initially it will be used for testing free-flight articles under hypersonic conditions, and for diagnostic development.
+It has since been converted into a reflected shock tunnel equipped with a Mach 6 free-jet nozzle.
+Run in tailored-interface mode, it is capable of reservoir temperatures and pressures up to approximately 1500 K and 25 atmospheres.
+It is currently used for testing free-flight articles under hypersonic conditions, and for diagnostic development.
 In the future this tunnel will also be adapted into a direct-connect configuration for scramjet combustion tests by interchanging the nozzle and test section.
 The tunnel is supplied by a driver section 3m in length (extendable to 6m for increased test times) and a driven secton 6m in length.
-The Mach 6 test section will measure 48cm x 30cm x 30cm, and will allow for ready optical access and pressure/temperature measurements of test articles.
-HyperTERP is expected to be completed in Summer 2017.
+The Mach 6 test section measures 48cm x 30cm x 30cm and allows for ready optical access and pressure/temperature measurements of test articles.
+HyperTERP was completed in Summer 2017.

 HAPL has received funding through a DURIP (Defense University Research Instrumentation Program) grant from the Office of Naval Research (ONR) to develop a unique facility for the accurate simulation of hypersonic flows.
-The Pre-Heated Ludwieg tube with Isentropic Compression (PHLIC) will make use of a pre-heated Ludwieg tube combined with a free-piston compression stage to achieve stagnation temperatures well above those achievable in conventional cold hypersonic tunnels: targeted reservoir conditions are 1850 k and 60 atmospheres, which will be sufficient to accurately simulate Mach 6.5 flight at 27 km altitude.
-The facility will also be equipped with a Mach-8 nozzle, which will allow larger test articles (nozzle-exit diameter 45 cm, compared to 30 cm at Mach 6.5), though sacrificing the ability to match both flight Mach number and enthalpy simultaneously.
-The first stage of the PHLIC facility is expected to be operational by late 2017.
+The Pre-Heated Ludwieg tube with Isentropic Compression (PHLIC) will make use of a pre-heated Ludwieg tube combined with a free-piston compression stage to achieve stagnation temperatures well above those achievable in conventional cold hypersonic tunnels: targeted reservoir conditions are 1850 K and 60 atmospheres, which will be sufficient to accurately simulate Mach 6.5 flight at 27 km altitude.
+The facility will also be equipped with a Mach 8 nozzle, which will allow larger test articles (nozzle-exit diameter 45 cm, compared to 30 cm at Mach 6.5), though sacrificing the ability to match both flight Mach number and enthalpy simultaneously.
+The first stage of the PHLIC facility is expected to be operational by mid-2018.

 AEDC Hypervelocity Wind Tunnel 9

 The Air Force's Tunnel 9 in White Oak is one of the major hypersonic testing and evaluation facilities in the nation.
 Generating flows up to Mach 14, Tunnel 9 is capable of extremely high Reynolds numbers and has a 5 foot diameter test section, spacious enough for large test articles.
 Through a formal collaboration between Tunnel 9 and UMD, students may have the opportunity to be involved with diagnostic development and major experimental campaigns in Tunnel 9.
-Previous and ongoing studies include Mach-10 and -14 boundary-layer transition experiments on a pitching cone, and investigations of Mach-10 turbulent boundary layers and shock-wave/boundary-layer interactions.
+Previous and ongoing studies include Mach 10 and 14 boundary-layer transition experiments on a pitching cone, and investigations of Mach 10 turbulent boundary layers and shock-wave/boundary-layer interactions.
 More information on Tunnel 9 can be found here.